 Know Your Gear

-No hiker should leave out on the trail without taking the time to have thoroughly practice with their gear and to learn all of their good and bad points, this is especially important if you are a solo hiker.
+No hiker should leave out on the trail without taking the time to thoroughly practice with their gear and to learn all of their good and bad points, this is especially important if you are a solo hiker.

 By doing this, you will know how to use all of your gear in emergency situations and will be confident in using it when the time comes, additionally, proper packing is key for any hike but even more so when hiking solo as everything is on your back.